-The ultimate responsibility for the OHS, Environmental & Energy Policies in Lloyd's rests with the Executive Team.
-The CEO is nominated to undertake the lead role in overseeing health and safety, environmental and energy governance within Lloyd's.
+The ultimate responsibility for the OHS & Environmental Policies in Lloyd's rests with the Executive Team.
+The CEO is nominated to undertake the lead role in overseeing health and safety and environmental governance within Lloyd's.

-The Executive Team will receive a quarterly progress report and an annual report from the HSECG outlining how appropriate and effective the OHSE management systems are in operating across Lloyd's premises and associated activities both within the UK and Overseas.
+The Executive Team will receive a quarterly progress report and an annual report from the HSECG outlining how appropriate and effective are the health and safety management systems operating across Lloyd's premises and associated activities both within the UK and Overseas.